Derivation of the Invariant Free-Energy Landscape Based on Langevin Dynamics

 \section{Abstract}

-It is well-known that the conventionally defined free-energy landscape (FEL) in a small system exhibits unphysical dependence on the choice of reaction coordinates.
-We propose a new definition of FEL that is invariant under any smooth one-to-one transformation of reaction coordinates.
-Our definition corresponds to the conventional definition with the ``right'' choice of coordinates, and can be used to unambiguously extract physical properties such as the energy barrier or the transition state.
-A practical procedure for determining the FEL from time-series data is discussed.
+Conventionally defined free-energy landscape (FEL) exhibits unphysical dependence on the choice of reaction coordinates and hence lacks universal predictive ability.
+We here show that three physically plausible requirements uniquely determine the FEL formula for a given reaction coordinate.
+Our FEL is expressed solely in terms of quantities obtained through time-series data analysis, namely, the probability distribution and the diffusion matrix.
+It is free from any unphysical coordinate dependence and coincides with the conventional FEL in special cases.
+The uniqueness and robustness of the formula strongly suggest that our FEL has universal predictive power.

-The free-energy landscape (FEL) is believe to be a powerful tool for describing the stability, reaction-spontaneity, reaction path, transition state, and energetics of a small system in which thermal fluctuation plays a dominant role \cite{sekimoto2010stochastic}.
-The FEL typically provides insights for biomolecular systems, chemical reactions, and the dynamics of cluster glasses \cite{wales2003energy,chipot2007free}.
-The FEL, which is sometimes referred to as the potential of mean force \cite{zuckerman2010statistical}, enables one to describe states and dynamics of a system near equilibrium only in terms of a small number of coordinates.
-For example, the coordinates represent an internal or local structure of the molecule, such as the bond length, bond orientational order, and dihedral angle.
-Depending on the type of system and the context, these coordinates are referred to as ``reaction coordinates,'' ``collective variables,'' ``slow variables,'' or ``coarse-grained variables.''
-In this paper, we refer to them as reaction coordinates.
+\para{Introduction} The free-energy landscape (FEL) is regarded as a powerful tool for describing the stability, reaction spontaneity, reaction path, transition state, and energetics of small systems in which thermal fluctuations play a dominant role \cite{sekimoto2010stochastic}.
+The FEL can provide useful insights into biomolecular systems, chemical reactions, and the dynamics of cluster glasses \cite{wales2003energy,chipot2007free} and enables one to describe the states and dynamics of a system near equilibrium solely in terms of a small number of coordinates \cite{zuckerman2010statistical}.
+These coordinates may represent an internal or local structure of the molecule, such as a bond length, bond orientational order, bond angle, or dihedral angle, for example.
+Depending on the context, these coordinates may be referred to as ``reaction coordinates,'' ``collective variables,'' ``slow variables,'' or ``coarse-grained variables.''
+In this paper, we refer to them simply as reaction coordinates.

-Although there have been numerous applications of the FEL, it is known that there is a fundamental problem; the conventionally defined FEL and its physical predictions depend explicitly on the choice of reaction coordinates, and there has been no criteria for selecting a unique definition.
+Although there have been numerous applications of the FEL, it is known that there exists a fundamental problem: the conventionally defined FEL and its physical predictions depend explicitly on the choice of reaction coordinates, and there are no criteria for selecting a unique definition.
 It was thus claimed that ``it is not meaningful to speak of {\em the}\/ free-energy landscape'' \cite{frenkel2013simulations}.
-In this Letter we propose a new definition which makes it possible to speak of {\em the}\/ FEL.
+In this Letter, we derive a formula for FEL based on physical assumptions, instead of proposing a definition.
+The formula makes it possible to speak of {\em the}\/ FEL.